 From September to early December, the harvest season sees wine fests of all sizes in almost every town.

-The Moselle and Saar valleys, both in Rheinland-Pfalz, along with Rheinhessen in the north is the largest viticulture area in Germany and makes up about two-thirds of the German winegrowing regions.
+The Moselle and Saar valleys, both in Rheinland-Pfalz, along with Rheinhessen in the north has the largest viticulture area in Germany and makes up about two-thirds of the German winegrowing regions.
 Most of the vineyards are on or very close to the 50th latitude, which is rather unusual in international comparison.
 High quality and successful viticulture is only possible based on a special unique meso and micro climate condition.

 The “Deutsche Weinstrasse” (German wine road) stretches 85 kilometers from Rheinhessen in the north to the French Alsace region in the southwest and ends at Deutsches Weintor (wine gate).
 Many famous towns such as Bad Dürkheim, Neustadt and Landau lie along the way and the region is renowned for vineyards as far as the eye can see on flat plains in close proximity to the Rhine River.
 The special mild climate zone provides 1.800 hours of sun a year.

 Another famous viticulture region is along the Moselle and Saar rivers, but on steep slopes with up to 60 percent inclines.
 Approximately 60 million vines grow along the steep hills where the winding rivers reflect sunlight onto the slopes and warm the vines to ripen to a plentiful harvest.